ci4rail/docs/docs/user-docs/_lyve/lyve-tracelets/sio03/detailed-description.md

 # Mounting & Installation

-The tracelet has to be mounted with clear view to GNSS satellites as well as UWB satlet infrastructure.
+The tracelets have to be mounted with clear view to GNSS satellites as well as UWB satlet infrastructure.
 We recommend mounting on roof of vehicle.

 Mounting depends on the given conditions per vehicle.
 Depending on the mounting conditions, specific mounting brackets might be available.
 Contact Ci4Rail for specific designs of mounting brackets

 ![Lyve Tracelet]({{ '/user-docs/images/lyve/SIO02_model_halterung.png' | relative_url }})

+(Picture shows SIO02 but is also valid for SIO03 - mounting is identical)

  In some cases, a snow cover might be useful.